Ferrari 125 C: History

 The model originated from the 125 S, which was built by Ferrari in two examples in the same year of production as the "125 C".
 Compared to the ancestor car, the engine and gearbox were slightly modified.
 The most important changes, however, were made to the bodywork.
 The latter was in fact built in such a way as to have the possibility of removing the mudguards and the lights, with the relative electrical system, which made the model suitable for participating in competitions in the single-seater category.
 During the races, it was also possible to place a cover that covered the passenger seat.
-The model was equipped with an alight and resistant frame.
+The model was equipped with a light and resistant frame.

 The numerical abbreviation in the model name was linked to the characteristics of the engine; more precisely, it referred to the unit displacement, ie that relating to a single cylinder, which was approximately 125 cm³.
 The letter C instead meant Race or Competition.